Mount Tambora: Exploration of the caldera floor

+360-degree digital elevation model (DEM) animation of Mount Tambora and its central caldera.

 Zollinger (1847), van Rheden (1913) and W. A. Petroeschevsky (1947) could only observe the caldera floor from the crater rim.
 In 2013, a German research team (Georesearch Volcanedo Germany) for the first time carried out a longer expedition into this caldera, about 1300 m deep, and with the help of a native team climbed down the southern caldera wall, reaching the caldera floor while experiencing extreme conditions.
 The team stayed in the caldera for nine days.
 People had reached the caldera floor only in a few cases as the descent down the steep wall is difficult and dangerous, subject to earthquakes, landslides and rockfalls.
 Moreover, only relatively short stays on the caldera floor had been possible because of logistical problems, so that extensive studies had been impossible.
 The investigation program of Georesearch Volcanedo on the caldera floor included researching the visible effects of smaller eruptions which had taken place since 1815, gas measurements, studies of flora and fauna and measurement of weather data.
 Especially striking was the relatively high activity of Doro Api Toi ("Gunung Api Kecil" means "small volcano") in the southern part of the caldera and the gases escaping under high pressure on the lower north-east wall.
 Besides the team discovered near the Doro Api Toi a lavadome which had not yet been mentioned in scientific studies.
 The team called this new discovery "Adik Api Toi (Indonesian "adik": younger brother).
 Later this lavadome was called by the Indonesians "Doro Api Bou" ("new volcano").
-This lavadome probably appeared in 2011/2012 when there was an increased seismic activity and probably volcanic activity on the caldera floor (there is no exact information about the caldera floor at that time).
+This lavadome probably appeared in 2011/2012 when there was an increased seismic activity and probably volcanic activity on the caldera floor (no exact information about the caldera floor exists at that time).
 In 2014 the same research team carried out a further expedition into the caldera and set a new record: over 12 days the investigations of 2013 were continued.